mkv25-games/LD30/design/tasklist.md

 Bugs
 ----
 - Unit can be moved back into its own tile
-- Android bug when placing advanced base next to standard base on enemy world
+- ?
+Android bug when placing advanced base next to standard base on enemy world
+- Missing second line of text for Game Over screen

 Improvements
 ------------